cupcake-recipes.com

 Preparation Steps

-• Return the pork belly cubes to the smoker and cook for another 2 hours, or until they are tender and caramelized.
+• Add the seasoned pork belly cubes onto the smoker and cook for 2.5 hours.

 Notes